-The first thing to consider is a review of what policies your company has for BYOD and the protection of your data.
+The first thing to consider is a review of the BYOD policy your company has and how your data is protected.
 Work with outside counsel to come up with the best plan for your company because it is not a situation of “one size fits all” (is there ever?).
 Things to consider are:

 - What security measures are forced down on BYOD devices so that your data is protected?

 - Is it made clear to employees that while they own the device the company owns its data on the device and can take certain measures with the device because of that data ownership?